Easy Frugal Cookie Treats

 What You Need:

 Dip in melted chocolate chips.
 Cover both sides with chocolate.
-If your nut or seed butter is very creamy and you are having trouble with the chocolate and the butter mixing while you are trying to coat the cookies, freeze the little sandwiches first before you dip them in the chocolate.
+If your nut or seed butter is very creamy and you are having trouble with the chocolate and the butter mixing while trying to coat the cookies, freeze the little sandwiches before you dip them in the chocolate.
 This will help them stay together and help the chocolate harden right away.

 Decorate these treats with a drizzle of white chocolate or a sprinkle of powdered sugar if you’d like!